 Regarding audits by or assessments from the taxing authorities, the UK Group strives to work collaboratively wherever possible with fiscal authorities to resolve disputes and to achieve early agreement and certainty.

 - Tax Risk Management

 Toro and its subsidiaries, including the UK Group, have a low tolerance for tax risk.
-Transactions undertaken by the UK Group are motivated by business reasons, and any tax implications to such transactions are thoroughly analysed and vetted.
+Transactions undertaken by the UK Group are motivated by business reasons, and any tax implications to such transactions are thoroughly analyzed and vetted.

 Toro teams with all of its subsidiaries, including UK Group members, to identify, assess, and manage tax risks and account for them appropriately.
 Risk management measures, including controls over compliance systems, are maintained and monitored for their effectiveness.

 The Toro group Global Tax Director owns and implements the approach to tax, which is adopted by all Toro affiliates, including the UK Group.
 The Toro group Global Tax Director collaborates the approach with the Sr. Managing Director, Global Tax & Investor Relations, the Chief Financial Officer, and the Chief Executive Officer of Toro to ensure the approach is consistent with Toro’s values.
 In addition, the approach is annually monitored by the Toro Board Finance Committee pursuant to the Finance Committee Charter.
 The Toro group Global Tax Director is also responsible for ensuring that policies and procedures that support the approach are in place, maintained and used consistently around the world by all Toro subsidiaries, including the UK Group.

 The Tax Strategy is reviewed and update annually.
 It was last approved for the fiscal year ending October 31, 2023 by the Treasurer / Sr. Managing Director, Global Tax & Investor Relations and the Toro Global Tax Director.